 Kelly began learning to play the violin at age 7 and was taught with the Suzuki method under the instruction of the distinguished Suzuki educator, Milton Goldberg, in Winnetka, IL.
 Growing up as a Suzuki student was a wonderful experience for her!
 She was fortunate enough to have a lesson with Dr. Shinichi Suzuki himself at a Suzuki institute master class and is thrilled to be teaching now as a registered Suzuki instructor.

 Kelly’s other private teachers have included Almita Vamos, Sylvia Rosenberg and Catherine Tait and she earned her Bachelor of Music degree in applied Violin from the Eastman School of Music.

 Kelly believes it is important for students to remember every one will progress at his or her own pace.
-She enjoys teaching all ages and likes to make lessons fun and enjoyable while encouraging her students to be patient while first learning to play the violin.
+She enjoys teaching all ages and strives to make lessons fun and enjoyable!
+She encourages her students to be patient while first learning to play the violin as it is an ongoing process of achievement.
 Each step in the learning process is meant to build upon the last, and although it takes time, the reward is well worth it!